TheAlgorisTech/Data-Structure/trees/binary-trees/README.md

 ```

 ### Tree Traversals
+Traversal is when all of the nodes in a tree are examined.
 There are several different orders in which the nodes may be traversed:
-	- pre-order
-	- in order
-	- post-oreder
-	- breadth-first
+	- pre-order: examines value in the node & then recursively traverses the left & right subtrees
+	- in order: traverses left subtree, then examines the value in the node and traverses the right subtree last
+	- post-order: traverses the left and right subtrees first and examines the node's value last
+	- breadth-first: examines the nodes of the tree level by level
 All traversals start at the root of the tree

-## Pros
-- Have no duplicate values in the tree
-- Fast locating of data using a key

-## Cons